Parkkaviezhilarasan/Parkkaviezhilarasan/README.md

 ## 🌷 About Me

-Hi!
-I'm **Park**, an AI & Data Science student passionate about problem-solving, machine learning, and building projects that turn data into insights.
+Hi, I'm Parkkavi, an AI & Data Science student passionate about problem-solving, machine learning, and building projects that turn data into insights.

 🔭 Currently working on **DSA, SQL & Machine Learning**